Utilities in JRButils for Micro Focus v27

 - Supports multiple ACLs for the same attribute and trustee, but with different rights.
 By default an ACL is replaced when only the rights are different.
 It seems that under some circumstances, Zen uses multiple ACLs for the same attribute and trustee.

-Setattr sets attributes for files and directories on both NetWare and Windows.
-This provides a direct replacement for Novell’s flag.exe which is a DOS program and can have problems with long paths, deeply nested paths, and paths containing extended characters.
-JRButils's setowner replaces the remaining flag.exe functionality of modifying file ownership.
+Setattr sets attributes for files and directories on both Micro Focus servers and Windows drives.
+This provides a direct replacement for the old DOS flag.exe.
+JRButils’s setowner replaces the remaining flag.exe functionality of modifying file ownership.

 Setbal sets account balances or credit limits for a single user, each member of a group, one or more users selected using wildcards, or a list of users in a file.
 Features include: